ruslanosipov/ruslanosipov.github.io/source/_posts/2021-05-30-how-i-write.markdown

 ## Coffee draft

 After the wine draft is complete, I take a break.
-Often couple of hours is enough to create a distance between the text and I. A coffee draft requires more focus and attention.
+Often couple of hours is enough to create a distance between me and the text.
+A coffee draft requires more focus and attention.
 This is when the messy draft takes shape and becomes (hopefully) readable.
 You tell me.

 I make my way down, sentence by sentence, turning ramblings of a madman into a coherent narrative.
 I rearrange sentences, correct syntactic and grammatical errors, and liberally remove what doesn't contribute to the narrative.
 If the wine draft is particularly incoherent, I simply rewrite each paragraph one by one.